tgillus/mojo-playground/README.md

 # Mojo Playground

-This is a project for exploring [Mojo](https://docs.modular.com/mojo/).
+This is a project for exploring the [Mojo](https://docs.modular.com/mojo/) programming language.

 ## Prerequisites